Proven & Dismissed under Victorian Sentencing

-This type of sentence will still result in a criminal record, however any police check will show that apart from the finding of guilt, there was no further penalty.
-This sentence can be imposed with or without conviction.
-Regardless, a record will still appear in relation to this disposition.
+Where a conviction is imposed, (being s73 of the Sentencing Act) this type of sentence will still result in a criminal record, however any police check will show that apart from the finding of guilt, there was no further penalty.

-This sentencing option is rarely handed down by the Courts, and is usually reserved for low-end offending.
+These sentencing options are rarely handed down by the Courts, and are usually reserved for low-end offending.

 It used to be the case that VicRoads would view fines dealt with in this manner as being withdrawn and then would not impose the demerit points.
 Unfortunately that is no longer the case.
 A speeding fine, found to be proven and dismissed, will now still attract demerit points.